- Grafana

 with the name of your OBS bucket.

-For meta store, RisingWave uses postgresql as the default meta store backend and also supports the following meta store backends:
+For meta store, RisingWave uses postgresql as the default meta store backend and also supports the following meta store backends: To customize the meta store backend, you need to configure the following settings.--backend

 --backend

-: Set to postgres
+: Set topostgres

 .--sql-endpoint

-: Configure in format {host}:{port}
+: Configure in format{host}:{port}

 : Username of SQL backend.--sql-password